The Long Island serial killer's dump site

 If you compare the locations with the dates that the victims went missing, a pattern seems to emerge.

-From about 1997 onward, he started on the eastern side of the island and then worked his way west, spacing his victims out along the way.
+Following the murder of Peaches and Baby Doe, he started on the eastern side of the island and then worked his way west, spacing his victims out along the way.

 From what we know, there is only one example of the Long Island serial killer striking more than once in the same year (Waterman and Costello in 2010, at the very end of his spree).